cnshsliu/smp.nvim/README.md

 ## Ask for your help

-Fully unleash your imagination about Markdown, I realize it for you.
+Need your help, and welcome your contribution

-- Test on different OSs, environment.
+- Test on different OSs, environments.
-- Issues
+- Raise issues
-- PRs
+- Submit PRs
-- Suggestions
+- Give Suggestions

+  Thanks a lot, together we make SMP nicer.

 ## Others